abhishekmishra06/simple-electron-browser/README.md

 ├── main.js             # Main entry point for the Electron app ├── package.json        # Project metadata and dependencies
 ├── .gitignore          # Files and directories to ignore in Git

+Feel free to modify the content to better match your project's specifics or your style!
+If you need help with anything else, just let me know!